sahilsingla112/ratelimiter-aggregator/README.md

 	"name": "Inferno"
 }

+Please add header 'userid: user1' in your POST request.

 If you repeat this more than the configured rate limit above.
 You will get this.

 API limit exceeded!
 Request is rejected for /api/v1/books/buy